What is Spinal Decompression?

 How is Non Surgical Spinal Decompression Done?

-For our patients who experience lower back and neck pain we at SOHMA Integrative Medicine in Long Beach and Lakewood CA offer non-surgical spinal decompression treatment.
+For our patients who experience lower back and neck pain we at SOHMA Integrative Medicine in Long Beach CA offer non-surgical spinal decompression treatment.
 This kind of therapy stretches your spine using a device called a spinal traction.
 This is a specialized decompression table used to take pressure off your spine and discs.
 It also repositions your vertebrae naturally.
 People with radiating nerve pain that travels down the legs and arms benefit most from this type of non-invasive treatment.

 During the treatment you are fully dressed, the doctor fits you into a harness around your abdomen and pelvis.
 The treatment is customized to each individual needs of the patient.
 Treatment only lasts about 30 to 45 minutes, and treatment may vary.
 Some may require as many as 20 to 30 treatments over a couple of months to see full results.